Reserve a consultation session.

 Frequently Asked Questions

-Your best bet is to keep checking our schedule.
-Students are required to cancel their appointments 3 hours beforehand, so appointments frequently open up throughout the day.
+Keep checking our schedule.
+Students are required to cancel their appointments 24 hours beforehand, so appointments frequently open up.
 You can also stop by at 6 p.m., Monday through Thursday, for our drop-in appointments.
 A sign-up sheet for these appointments becomes available at 6 p.m. each night.

 You can be restricted from using the online appointments system, or restricted from using our drop-in appointments, or both.
 You will receive an email saying you have been restricted from using the online scheduler if you missed a scheduled appointment, or cancelled it few than 3 hours beforehand, or have ignored important policies regarding usage of the Writing Center.
 With this restriction, you may no longer schedule advance appointments.
 However, you can continue to use our drop-in hours (6:00 p.m.-9:00 p.m., Monday through Thursday).
 Additionally, if you notice an appointment that has remained open, you may show up in person at that time to enroll in the slot.
 However, you cannot enroll yourself in this appointment in advance--you must wait to make sure no one else has signed up for it.